 For many, the government support made available in 2020 has created a bit of confusion when it comes to income reporting.
 Fortunately, at WTC, our team of professionals understands the challenges faced by Canadian businesses.

-If you need assistance sorting out your payroll or filing corporate taxes, we are here to help.
+If you need assistance sorting out your payroll, filing corporate taxes, or even the Underused Housing Tax, we are here to help.
 Our years of experience can ensure that all slips are filed accurately, helping you to avoid delays or costly penalties.

 2020 was a difficult year, don’t let your tax filings get you down.
 Contact WTC today to find out exactly what we can do for you.